 - Arms extended out to the side

-- Head forwards and chin up
+- Head forward and chin up

 - Back straight

 Speed is not important but a gymnast should travel with rhythm instead.
-When walking sideways, the feet should not cross but when walking backward, the feet should cross just as they would when walking forwards.
+When walking sideways, the feet should not cross but when walking backward, the feet should cross just as they would when walking forward.

 #2 Dip Walks

 Once a gymnast can travel comfortably along the beam, they can start to work on their dip walks.
 As the name suggests, the gymnast needs to dip during each step.